AyKarsi/cryptari-node/README.md

 - Alibaba

-## installation
+## Installation

 TODO  npm install

 ## Setup

 ### Key Configuration
-If nothing is configured cryptari-node will use a hardcoded and insecure(!) local master key.
+If nothing is configured, cryptari-node will use a hardcoded and insecure(!) local master key.
 You can use this for local development.